-During the fall (August through November) and spring (March through May) seasons, middle school students will be able to learn not just about how to grow plants, but they will learn about crop seasonality and the relation of a garden to the larger ecosystem.
-We start out with a time to be detectives in the garden and note the “crime”/garden scene.
-After a game about seasonality, we will have a chance to learn about seeds, planting seeds in starter flats, transplanting, and/or composting, depending on the lesson’s focus.
+Middle school students will be able to learn not just about how to grow plants, but they will learn about crop seasonality and the relation of a garden to the larger ecosystem.
+We start out with a time to be “detectives” in the garden and practice making observations with all our senses.
+We will have a chance to learn about seeds, planting seeds in starter flats, transplanting, and/or composting, depending on the lesson’s focus.
 As with all field trips, we will be sure to munch on something from the garden.

 *For middle school, we will explore how energy is stored and transmitted from one object to another throughout the whole plant cycle (MS-PS3).

-The high school field trip aligns best with social studies or culture classes that are exploring civilizations throughout history.
-In the autumn at Common Ground, students have the chance to either see unusual summer grains—quinoa, amaranth, and maize—ready for harvest.
-In the spring, students will have the chance to see the winter grains—wheat, rye, barley, oats, and more—growing.
-Students have the chance to identify and learn wild history facts about each grain.
+The high school field trip aligns well with social studies or culture classes that are exploring civilizations throughout history.
+In the autumn at Common Ground, students have the chance to see unusual summer grains—quinoa, amaranth, and maize—ready for harvest.
+In the spring, students can see the winter grains—wheat, rye, barley, oats, and more—growing.
+Students will identify and learn wild history facts about each grain.
 At the same time, we will experience history by threshing, winnowing, and grinding these grains.
 To finish the class, we will taste one of the grains cooked either into a traditional bread or cake.
 We will also discuss the issue of modern agriculture in contrast to ancient practices, weighing the conundrum that organic agriculture faces.